 The Digital Twin technology stands for the digital representation of a physical object or system based on data, emitted by the same.
 Digital Twin technology has a huge impact on the product development processes involving engineering knowledge Today, Digital Twin are mainly used to predict various outcomes on different scenarios.
 As a result, it generates value for the businesses.

-How do Digital Twin work?
+How do Digital Twins work?

 In order to understand and leverage the potential of the Digital Twin technology, integrating the complex systems and obtaining data on the system and the entire ecosystem is required.